r3kapig/writeup/20190617-qwbfinal/mtp.md

 Thank god someone wrote a parser in 010editor.
 Which really helps us for understanding WMF file.

-As we can see the structure of WMF file is relatively simple.
+We can see the structure of WMF file is relatively simple.

 ![](img/7.jpg)